korayyenal/credit-risk-analysis-r/credit_risk_analysis.md

     ## [1] "R" "T" ""  "P"

-- The $Age\_D$ variable has missing values.
+- The Age_D variable has missing values.

-- $ST\_EMPL$ has cells with an empty string, ““.
+- ST_EMPL has cells with an empty string, ““.
 It can simply be missing values.
 Or are they merely missing values?
 A NaN value can simply mean an absence of the feature (e.g., no employment).
 It could also be another category such as”Other”.

-- $TYP\_RES$ has three categories and $ST\_EMPL$ has four categories, I factorize both variables.
+- TYP_RES has three categories and ST_EMPL has four categories, I factorize both variables.

-- $TYP\_FIN$ has only a single category, $AUTO$.
+- TYP_FIN has only a single category, AUTO.
 It doesn’t add any information to our analysis.
 I will remove the variable.

 ### Missing Values of AGE_D